hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ```bash
 echo 'R_LIBS_USER="~/R/4.2.1/library"' >  ~/.Renviron
 ```
-Just be sure to change this if you decide to use another version of R!
+Now you are all set with your personal libraries for the next time you log on to the cluster.

-> **NOTE:**: An alternative method would be to not tinker with the `R_LIBS_USER` environment variable, but instead to get into the habit of specifying the install location when installing, e.g. `install.packages("dplyr", lib="~/R/4.1.1/library")`.
+Just be sure to **change this if you decide to use another version of R!**

-> ### X11 forwarding
+> ### Plotting figures using X11 forwarding
 >
 > If you want to have images pop up interactively when you are working with R on O2 or even make/save plots during your job, you will need to install and run additional software.
 >